summitllc/git_school/additional_modules/git_gui_tools/graphical_interfaces.md

 - RStudio
 - JetBrain IDEs, such as PyCharm, WebStorm, and Rider

+Many of these tools include some advanced git functionality in addition to the basics covered in the module included in the root directory of this repo.
+These advanced functions will not be covered in this module, as they are out of the intended scope.
+Please do your own research to discover what these options do, or review the advanced functions module.

 ## JetBrains IDEs
 Jetbrains products use menus that are pined to docks on the sides and bottom of the windows.
 These can be rearranged as needed to